qiboteam/qibo/doc/source/advancedexamples.rst

 How to perform noisy simulation?
 --------------------------------

-Qibo can perform noisy simulation using density matrices. ``Circuit`` objects can evolve density matrices in a similar manner to state vectors.
+Qibo can perform noisy simulation using density matrices.
+:class:`qibo.base.circuit.BaseCircuit` objects can evolve density matrices similarly to state vectors.
 In order to use density matrices the user should execute the circuit passing a density matrix as the initial state.
 For example

 .. code-block:: python

-    import qibo
+    import numpy as np
     # switch backend to "matmuleinsum" or "defaulteinsum"
     qibo.set_backend("matmuleinsum")
+    import qibo
     from qibo import models, gates

     # Define circuit